translate/l10n-guide/README.rst

 ==============================

-A guide to localization written by Translate to help educate and foster best practises.
+A guide to localization written by Translate to help educate and foster best practises in localization.

 History
 -------
-This guide was previously hosted on the `old Translate's wiki
+This guide was previously hosted on `Translate's old wiki
 <http://translate.sourceforge.net/wiki/index>`_.